Akashsuklabaidya07/Movie-Recommender-System/README.md

 Add the ability to filter recommendations based on genre or year.
 Implement collaborative filtering for more personalized recommendations.
 Include movie details like ratings and synopsis in the output.
-Improve the UI by adding animations or a better design layout.
+Improve the UI by adding animations or a better design layout..

 ## Contributing
 Contributions are welcome!
 Feel free to open a pull request or issue to suggest improvements.